-Maca and Testosterone: Another Aphrodisiac Mistakenly Hyped as a Testosterone Booster
+Maca and Testosterone: Another Aphrodisiac Mistakenly Hyped T-Supplement

-They’re both mistakenly though to boost testosterone levels, only because both of them have a positive effect on libido and erection quality.
+They’re both mistakenly though to raise testosterone, only because both of them have a positive effect on libido and erection quality.

 Here’s the unbiased truth about Maca root: